newsapps/chicagocrime/docs/api_docs.md

 documentation for more detail.

 ### Community areas
 Use this endpoint to get demographic information about all of Chicago's 77 community areas.
-This is pretty much only useful to grab info about all of the communities at once.
+This is useful to retrieve data about all community areas at once.
 To get data specific to one community area, use the `related=1` query string parameter.
 (See the example under the Daily Crime Summary endpoint documentation for more detail.)

-####Fields
+Default ordering: None

-**Unfilterable:**
+**The following fields will be present for every search you conduct:**

 * `adjacent_area_numbers`
 * `area_number`